2010 Northern Hemisphere heat waves: Europe in general

-The heat wave begins to end as heavy rain hits the Swansea-Port Talbot region of Wales, Devon, central Ireland and parts of eastern France.
+The heat wave began to end as heavy rain hits the Swansea-Port Talbot region of Wales, Devon, central Ireland and parts of eastern France.

-Both Alpine and North Sea thunderstorms sweep across southeast and northwest Germany respectively.
+Both Alpine and North Sea thunderstorms swept across southeast and northwest Germany respectively.
 Heavy rainfall is also reported in parts of the Netherlands, Ireland, Normandy and the English Midlands on the 13th.
 Both melting glaciers and heavy rain in the Alps caused avalanches and flash floods in Switzerland.
 A nationwide near-record temperature of 39.4 C was recorded in parts of Sion in Valais Canton, south west Switzerland on the 13th.

 Thunderstorms hit the English Midlands, Oxfordshire, Ireland, Northern Ireland and parts of the Swiss Alps.
 The heat wave ended in the British Isles and Northwest Europe on the 14th.

 July 16 saw the heat wave peak in intensity throughout Italy, the Vatican, San Marino and Malta.
 The Civil Protection Board issued a heat warning for the 16th and 17th.
-The cities of Bolzano, Brescia, Florence, Genoa, Milan, Perugia, Rome, Turin, Trieste, Venice, Campobasso, Civitavecchia, Frosinone, Latina, Messina, Rieti, Verona and Viterbo. are at the maximum level 3 heat alert, and that on the 17th 3 cities in South Tyrol (which has the highest temperatures for 90 years) will also be affected.
+The cities of Bolzano, Brescia, Florence, Genoa, Milan, Perugia, Rome, Turin, Trieste, Venice, Campobasso, Civitavecchia, Frosinone, Latina, Messina, Rieti, Verona and Viterbo. were at the maximum level 3 heat alert, with three other cities in South Tyrol (which has the highest temperatures for 90 years) being affected on the following day.
 The Health Minister Ferruccio Fazio told the Health and Social Services of the regions, General Practitioners (MMG) and local Prefects to take emergency measures.
-Foggia's town council gave free meals to those over age 65 due to temperatures of 40 C and Rome had issued over 200,000 bottles water to its people over three days.
+Foggia's town council gave free meals to those over age 65 due to temperatures of 40 C and Rome issued over 200,000 bottles water to its citizens over three days.

 Heavy storms hit Vienna on July 16 and 17, ending the week-long heat wave in Austria.

-New heat record of Finland was recorded at Joensuu on 29 July when temperature rose to 37.2 C. In Sweden, temperatures were above the average maximum temperature, with Stockholm seeing temperatures of 32.5 degrees Celsius according to the Swedish Meteorogical Institute SMHI.
+A new heat record of Finland was recorded at Joensuu on 29 July when temperature rose to 37.2 C. In Sweden, temperatures were above the average maximum temperature, with Stockholm seeing temperatures of 32.5 degrees Celsius according to the Swedish Meteorogical Institute SMHI.

 The Russian high temperature record dating back to 1940 was beaten on 12 July, when Utta in the Kalmykian Republic, registered 45.4 C. The highest temperature at a non-automated station was 44 C in Yashkul, Kalmykia, also beating the previous record.
 The record for Asian Russia was also beaten: 42.7 C was recorded in Ust-Karsk on 27 June, beating the record of 42.3 C set in Belogorsk, Amur Oblast, two days earlier.